OS-Sketch/www.os-sketch.com/docs/operating-systems/course-tools.md

 ### GCC installation process:

-GCC might already be installed on your computer since you have a mac.
+GCC might already be installed on your computer since you have a MAC.
 To check type:

 `gcc –version`